 Also See An Overview of the New Age and The Global Alliance

 Eastern mysticism has penetrated every area of Western society.
 Children’s comic books that once offered Charles Atlas courses in body building now advertise courses in mind power, which teach how to control the minds of others.
-Movies such as the Star Wars and Star Trek series, TV series such as "Kung Fu," "Highway to Heaven," and "Touched by an Angel," and TV cartoons by the dozens ("Mutant Ninja Turtles," "Power Rangers, Masters of the Universe," etc.) have made Eastern mysticism the normal way of thinking.
+TV series such as "Kung Fu," "Highway to Heaven," and "Touched by an Angel," and TV cartoons by the dozens ("Mutant Ninja Turtles," "Power Rangers, Masters of the Universe," etc.) have made Eastern mysticism the normal way of thinking.
 Across America, YMCAs offer classes in yoga, and churches of all denominations follow the trend.
 According to Palaniswami, the editor of Hinduism Today, yoga and other forms of Eastern meditation "were too sophisticated for public consumption 30 years ago, but today they’re the hottest item on the shelf." .
 [See Yoga and The Christian]

 Universities now offer courses in Yoga Psychology; Metaphysics, Hatha Yoga, The Origins of Salem Witchcraft, Eckankar, Tarot Card Workshops, Psychic Development and Techniques, Astrology, Self-Awareness Through Self-Hypnosis, and similar subjects.
 A Washington Post article about a Maryland grammar school was titled "Meditation Comes to the Classroom," while the Seattle Times reported that inmates at Walla Walla State Penitentiary were learning "stress management" through the regular practice of Hatha Yoga.
 A nationally syndicated columnist wrote: